 Review of: ‘Kong’ Brand Dog Toys Today I though I’d write a short review on Kong toys for dogs.
 I have been using the Kong brand toys for my dogs for many years because they are fun for the dogs and they last for a long time.
 I’ve had some very heavy chewers in the past and even now one of my young pups can really chew through toys and rawhide.
 If you leave a strong chewer with a toy, it had better be a good one or you’ll be picking up shreds of it everywhere or worse yet, you might have to take an unplanned trip to the vet. *Read Full review*

 Review of: Brilliant K9 Harness We LOVE our Brilliant K9 harnesses!
 I have one of these harnesses for each of our dogs and they work great!
 We even have an escape artist that has NOT been able to slip this harness yet!
 They are easy to put on and take off and they fit the dogs body well.
 Read more about it on the review page. *Read Full review*

 ***UPDATE!
 Please see full review for an important review update!

 My dogs LOVE Nylabones!
 Nylabones ROCK!
-I have three Decker Rat Terriers and they love to chew so I am always on the look-out for good healthy products for them.
+I have two Decker Rat Terriers and they love to chew so I am always on the look-out for good healthy products for them.
 I use raw bones on occasion, and the Kong toys and teeth ropes…but for straight out chewing, they love the Nylabones.
 The Nylabones come in a lot of different sizes and shapes and in a few different flavors.
 My dogs mostly use the rings to play with and the bones & shapes to chew on.
 The bones last a long time and the little ridges that appear as they chew on the bones help to keep the dogs teeth clean. *Read Full review*